-- 7. On 27 March 2018, the Appeal Panel invited the Appellant, in light of the Revised Confirmatory Decision adopted by the SRB on 13 March 2018, to confirm that the pending appeal was to be considered as (also) directed against the Revised Confirmatory Decision.
+- 7. On 27 March 2018, the Appeal Panel invited the Appellant, in light of the SRB having adopted on 13 March 2018 the Revised Confirmatory Decision, the Appellant to confirm that the pending appeal was to be considered as (also) directed against the Revised Confirmatory Decision.
+The same question was also raised at the hearing on 16 April 2018.
 The Appellant confirmed that the appeal relates also to the Revised Confirmatory Decision. - 8.
-On 16 April 2018, a hearing was held in Brussels at the SRB premises.
-Since several appeals of the same nature had been filed (cases 44/17 to 56/17 and 1/18), the Appeal Panel considered appropriate under Article 13 of the Appeal Panel Rules of Procedure to convene on its own initiative a joint hearing, in order to hear the Parties and ask clarifications in relation to all relevant aspects of the case, as necessary for the just determination of the appeal.
+On 16 April 2018, a hearing was held in Brussels, at the SRB premises.
+Since several appeals of the same nature had been filed, (cases 44/17 to 56/17 and 1/18) the Appeal Panel considered appropriate under Article 13 of the Appeal Panel Rules of Procedure to convene on its own initiative a joint hearing, in order to hear the parties and ask clarifications in relation to all relevant aspects of the case, as necessary for the just determination of the appeal.
 The Appeal Panel specified that the hearing would have been held, in the morning session, in Spanish (language of the proceeding in cases 44, 45, 47, 50, 52, 53, 54/17 and 1/18; with simultaneous translation into English for the convenience of the Appeal Panel and of the other parties) and, in the afternoon session, in English (language of the proceeding in cases 48, 49, 51 and 56/17).
 The Appeal Panel also clarified that, in order to avoid disproportionate costs and burdens for all appellants, the hearing was not to be considered a compulsory requirement for the parties of the proceedings.
 Failure to attend would therefore not be treated as a waiver or a withdrawal of the appeal and would not dispense the Appeal Panel from taking the absent party's written submissions into consideration.
 Nonetheless, if a party failed to attend the hearing, the hearing would proceed in its absence.
-The Appellant did not appear. - 9.
-At the end of the hearing, the Appeal Panel, due to the specific features of the case and its exceptional circumstances (relating to the adoption of the Revised Confirmatory Decision during the course of the appeal against the Confirmatory Decision), granted the Parties the opportunity to submit, by 20 April 2018, speaking notes used at the hearing and, by 27 April 2018, post hearing briefs. - On 30 April 2018, the Appeal Panel, having recalled that, in cases 38 to 43/17, the Appeal Panel had confidential access to the full text of the SRB Resolution Decision, of the related Valuation Report as well as of the 2016 Resolution Plan, determined that, in order to rule in the case, it was necessary to examine, under strict confidentiality vis-à-vis the Appellant, also: (1) The 2017 Liability Data Report submitted to the SRB by Banco Popular; (2) The 2017 Critical Functions Report submitted to the SRB by Banco Popular; (3) The documents received from Banco Popular about the private sales process as referred to in Recital (30) and (31) of the Resolution Decision (e.g. draft presentation of Jefferies/Arcano and letter from
+The Appellant appeared and both Parties presented oral arguments. - 9.
+At the end of the hearing, the Appeal Panel, due to the specific features of the case and its exceptional circumstances (relating to the adoption of the Revised Confirmatory Decision during the course of the appeal against the Confirmatory Decision), granted the Parties the opportunity to submit by 20 April 2018, speaking notes used at the hearing and, by 27 April 2018 post hearing briefs. - 10.
+On 30 April 2018 the Appeal Panel, having recalled that, in cases 38 to 43/17, the Appeal Panel had confidential access to the full text of the SRB Resolution Decision, of the related Valuation Report as well as of the 2016 Resolution Plan, determined that, in order to rule in the case, it was necessary to examine, under strict confidentiality vis-à-vis the Appellant, also: (1) The 2017 Liability Data Report submitted to the SRB by Banco Popular; (2) The 2017 Critical Functions Report submitted to the SRB by Banco Popular (3) The documents received from Banco Popular about the private sales process as referred to in Recital (30) and (31) of the Resolution Decision (e.g. draft presentation of Jefferies/Arcano and letter from Banco